Xceron/Aran/README.md

 implemented in two paths - just ignore this.
 This also leads to a Finder window which is stuck as long as the script is running.

+## Troubleshooting

+When you get an `ImportError: No module named aran` when trying to run aran, refer to this [StackOverflow answer](https://stackoverflow.com/a/35555959)

 ## Credits & Licence